 “I thought you supported my swimming.
-If I do well enough, I could get a college scholarship.
+If I do well enough, I can get a college scholarship.
 It’s not like I’m playing.
 Practice is hard work.”

 “Well, we think you should learn the value of hard work by getting a paying job.”

-I couldn’t believe him, and who was this ‘we’ he was talking about, not the two of us.
-The hand of Susan was becoming evident.
+I can’t believe him.
+Who was this ‘we’ he’s talking about, not the two of us?
+The hand of Susan is becoming evident.

 “Dad, I can’t swim if I have to work.
 You have no idea how much I put into swimming, the sacrifice.
 All you see is a photo in the paper.
-You act like all I do is goof off.
-I don’t believe you can’t afford to pay swim team dues.”
+You think all I do is goof off?
+You can’t afford to pay swim team dues?”

-“We decided you will pay for your swimming and phone bills, that a part-time job will be good discipline for you.”
+“We decided you will pay for your swimming and phone bills.
+A part-time job will be good for you.”

 “How can you say we decided?
 I didn’t have any say in it.
 If you want me to like Susan, this is a crummy way to start.”

 “It wasn’t just her idea.
 You need to start being more responsible.
 You’re almost sixteen.”

 “In case you’ve forgotten, I am sixteen…. today.”